facebook pixel

 What is a Level 2 Chimney Inspection?

-A Level 2 Chimney Inspection is a detailed assessment of a chimney system that goes beyond the basic visual checks of Level 1.
-It includes inspection of all accessible portions of the chimney, including attics, crawl spaces, and basements, as well as a video scan of the flue interior.
+A level 2 includes inspection of all accessible portions of the chimney, including attics, crawl spaces, and basements, as well as a video scan of the flue interior.
 This comprehensive evaluation documents the condition of the chimney liner, checks for blockages, and identifies hidden structural defects that could lead to fire or performance issues.

-There’s a change in the system—installation of a new appliance (stove, insert, or fireplace), change in fuel type, or flue relining.
+1. There’s a change in the system: installation of a new appliance (stove, insert, or fireplace), change in fuel type, or flue relining.

-Property sale or transfer—real estate transactions demand a thorough safety and usability assessment.
+2. Property sale or transfer: real estate transactions demand a thorough safety and usability assessment.

-System malfunction or known damage—chimney fire, weather event, or operational issues warrant this inspection.
+3. System malfunction or known damage: chimney fire, weather event, or operational issues warrant this inspection.

 The inspection involves all accessible portions of the chimney exterior and interior, including attics, crawl spaces, and basements.
 It requires a video scan or equivalent of the flue interior to document its condition.